tanguilp/apiac_auth_mtls/README.md

-# APISexAuthMTLS
+# APIacAuthMTLS

 ** WIP - do not use in prod env **

-An `APISex.Authenticator` plug implementing [RFCXXXX](https://tools.ietf.org/html/draft-ietf-oauth-mtls-12)
+An `APIac.Authenticator` plug implementing [RFCXXXX](https://tools.ietf.org/html/draft-ietf-oauth-mtls-12)
 **section 2** of 'OAuth 2.0 Mutual TLS Client Authentication and Certificate Bound Access Tokens'